-On 27 January 2021, the current Parent company announced it had entered into a binding term sheet to acquire the right to earn up to a 51% equity interest in the Koojan Project from a listed third party, the asset is located adjacent to the Company's Moora Project.
+On 27 January 2021, the Parent company announced it had entered into a binding term sheet to acquire the right to earn up to a 51% equity interest in the Koojan Project from a listed third party.
+The asset is located adjacent to and immediately west of the Company's Moora Project.
 The term sheet provides for three stages to earn the total 51% equity interest as follows: